Tonyloyt/Tonyloyt/README.md

 > *"In a world full of noise, I seek the signal.
 I clean data the way some people clean their house — when guests (a.k.a. models) are coming."*

-🧠 Data scientist by day, feature engineer by mindset.
+🧠 Data scientist by day, backend whisperer by night.
 📍 Living somewhere between raw input and actionable insight.
 🔍 Currently predicting the future with 80% confidence and a ±5% margin of error.
 💡 Believer in clean datasets, reproducible code, and the occasional SQL pun.